-RL: How did the author introduce the text?
-(RL.3.5)

-RL: Think about the title of your text.
-Why do you think the author chose it?
+- RL: How did the author introduce the text? - RL: Think about the title of your text.
+Why do you think the author chose it? - RL: What is the theme?
+Which details from the text support this theme?
+(RL.4.2)

-RL: What is the central message, lesson, or moral?
-How is it conveyed?
-(RL.3.2) RL: How have the actions of the main character contributed to the events in the story?
-(RL.3.3)

-RL: Describe what you read today in no more than three sentences.
-(RL.3.2)

-RL: What is the point of view of the narrator?
-How do you know?
-(RL.3.6)

-RL: Choose one illustration.
+- RL: How have the actions of the main character contributed to the events in the story? - RL: Write a short summary of what you read today.
+(RL.4.2) - RL: What is the point of view of the narrator?
+How do you know? - RL: Choose one illustration.
 How does it help you understand what is happening in the story?

 I can write complete sentences with a subject and a predicate.
-(L.3.1f)
+(L.4.1f)

 - With teacher guidance, students work on forming complete sentences with a subject and a predicate. - When not working with the teacher, students follow an independent work task card for one of the 20-minute allocations, and work on fluently reading a paragraph from their research reading text for the other. - Because students are still learning the routines and components of the ALL Block, this lesson begins and ends with whole class instruction, cutting down on the time spent with each group to 15 minutes instead of 20.
 Recall that in future ALL Block lessons, the teacher will lead small group instruction in 20-minute increments. - In previous lessons, students familiarized themselves with the Informational Reading Prompt Bookmarks and the Literary Reading Prompt Bookmarks.
 Together, these bookmarks are referred to as the Independent Reading Prompt Bookmarks.
 Students work with the full set of bookmarks in this lesson and throughout future modules. - Differentiation: For students who may need additional support, consider building writing stamina at a slower rate by requiring them to write for a shorter amount of time.
-Consider allowing students to orally respond to the prompt before writing their response, draw and label a picture related to the prompt, or use sentence frames such as "My text takes place in ..." or "My favorite character is ..." with a list of suitable adjectives to select from.
+Consider allowing students to orally respond to the prompt before writing their response, draw and label a picture related to the prompt, or use sentence frames such as "My text takes place in . . ." or "My favorite character is . . ." with a list of suitable adjectives to select from.
 To provide lighter support during subject/predicate work, consider inviting partners to create their own sentence strips and share them with other students to match.
 To provide heavier support, use simpler versions of each sentence strip and discuss why each phrase is either a subject or a predicate.